sniffie-helsinki/sniffie-docs/SniffieV1Enterprise/sqs/examples/java/README.md

-# SQS example code (Python)
+# SQS example code (Java)

-This folder contains code examples for Python on how to fetch data from an AWS SQS queue.
+This folder contains code examples for Java on how to fetch data from an AWS SQS queue.
 For more information on AWS SQS queues and development, see https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html

 ## Requirements
 1. Java installed in the system